sourcenetwork/docs.source.network/docs/intro.md

   }
 }
 ```
-Here, you can see we use the CID from the previous query to further explore the related nodes in the MerkleDAG.
+Here, you can see you use the CID from the previous query to further explore the related nodes in the MerkleDAG.

 This only scratches the surface of the DefraDB Query Language, see below for the entire language specification.